Ronen-EDH/P7/README.md

 ## Setup

 1. Clone the repo
-2. Open a terminal (Linux/Mac) or command prompt/PowerShell (Windows)
+2. You'll need Node Package Manager for the next step so if you don't have it here is a link how to install it: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
-3. You'll need Node Package Manager for the next step so if you don't have it here is a link how to install it: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+3. Here you can use Node.js Command Prompt or (my preferred way) follow this guide to make your npm commands globally available: https://dev.to/supritha/npm-is-not-recognized-as-internal-or-external-command-solution-o1n
-4. Navigate into the backend folder and from there run `npm install`
+4. Using Node.js Command Prompt - or a terminal (Linux/Mac) or a normal command prompt/PowerShell (Windows) if you did the second option -  navigate into the backend folder and from there run `npm install`
-5. Do steps 2 and 3 for the frontend folder as well
+5. Do step 4 for the frontend folder as well
 6. You going to need an SQL server running on your PC, if you don't know how to install one, here is a tutorial video: https://youtu.be/OM4aZJW_Ojs
 7. After installing MySQL you need to create a .env file in the backend directory.
 Inside the file, you need to create 3 variables: `SEQUELIZE_User = "user"`, `SEQUELIZE_PW = "password"` and `JWT_SECRET_KEY = "uXNcmPKD4subB2hCIStMpkKfCaukkkdYKicK3FF1x0kGPJ5br7Ism4M2mx4xtbZ"`
 8. Replace the user & password (keeping the quotation marks) with your MySQL server username and password
 9. Create an assets folder in the backend directory (../backend/assets/)
 10. Run `npm run dev` in the backend directory
-11. Do steps 10 in the frontend directory
+11. Do step 10 in the frontend directory
 12. Now all you need to do is open the http://localhost:5173/ address to access the web app